David Hinds: On Tour, On New Album, on United Front for Africa

 Jan: Tell us a little about your new DVD, Door of No Return.

 David: It’s a DVD that’s a collection of inserts of different scenery, but the body of it was filmed some seven or eight years ago, when we made our first exodus to Senegal.
-There’s an island off the coast of Senegal called Gory, [where the Africans were shipped out to face slavery] and that’s what the video has been based on.
+There’s an island off the coast of Senegal called Gory, [where the Africans were shipped from to face slavery] and that’s what the video has been based on.
 Hence the term, door of no return.

 Jan: You have been known for your socially conscious lyrics and your stand on socially conscious issues.
 At what age did this start for you, and is there any particular incident that triggered it?

 David: I would say that my socially conscious or politically conscious age began when I was about fourteen years old.
-It was all to do with the “Free Angela Davis” campaign that was happening in England and throughout the United States’ black community… and, the actual incarceration of George Jackson and the killing of his brother, Jonathan Jackson, who was trying to free him at the time, from the court house.
+It was all to do with the “Free Angela Davis” campaign that was happening in England and throughout the United States’ black community… and, the actual incarceration of George Jackson and the killing of his brother, Jonathan Jackson, who was trying to free him at the time, from the courthouse.
 I think that is when I got introduced into the whole realm of being politically active.

 Jan: You are also known for such beautiful spiritual songs as “Chant a Psalm a Day.”
 At what point did you reach this kind of enlightenment?

 David: “Chant a Psalm” was written about 1980.
-It was at a time when the band was at rock bottom…in regards to its career.
+It was at a time when the band was at rock bottom…in regard to its career.
 We had teamed up with Island (Records) two to three years before that.
 Then, all of a sudden, we lost the contract with Island.
 It was our first time venturing into the United States; also, certain band members within our infrastructure were going through a lot of domestic problems at the time.
-So, with that, and not having the second half of your corner to help you sort through your problems when you’re out on the streets…it brought about the whole aspect of putting a song together that’s all about praising God, and having something that can [act] as a ritual to help you go through a positive day.
+So, with that, and not having the second half of your corner to help you sort through your problems when you’re out on the streets…it brought about the whole aspect of putting a song together that’s all about praising God and having something that can [act] as a ritual to help you go through a positive day.

 Jan: What kind of music do you listen to when you are on your own?